adambard/learnxinyminutes-docs/cobol.html.markdown

       *Almost every COBOL programmer will abbreviate PICTURE as PIC.
       *A is for alphabetic, X is for alphanumeric, and 9 is for numeric.

       *example:
       01  MYNAME PIC xxxxxxxxxx.    *> A 10 character string.

-       *But counting all those x's can lead to errors, so the above code can, and should, *be re-written as:
+      *But counting all those x's can lead to errors, *so the above code can, and should
+      *be re-written as:
       01 MYNAME PIC X(10).

       *Here are some more examples:
       01  AGE             PIC      9(3).   *> A number up to 3 digits.
       01  LAST_NAME       PIC      X(10).  *> A string up to 10 characters.

       *In COBOL, multiple spaces are the same as a single space, so it is common *to use multiple spaces to line up your code so that it is easier for other *coders to read.
       01  inyear picture s9(7). *> S makes number signed.
                                  *> Brackets indicate 7 repeats of 9,
                                  *> ie a 6 digit number (not an array).